Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The isoperimetric mass and the isoperimetric Penrose inequality

 This last step is completely different than Huisken-Ilmanen's asymptotic comparison with $\ma_{\ADM}$.
-Notably, it is by far computationally easier, and way more general in the asymptotic assumptions needed. \begin{remark} In fact in \cref{eq:iso-penrose} we do not even require any kind of Asymptotic Flatness in order to reach for \cref{eq:iso-penrose}; we just have to assume the existence of proper weak IMCF's.
-The issue of the existence of weak IMCF's is a very interesting topic \emph{per se}, related to deep metric properties of the underlying manifold, see \cite{kotschwar_localgradientestimatesharmonic_2009, mari_flowlaplaceapproximationnew_2022}. \end{remark} We provide a (sketch of) the proof of the crucial asymptotic comparison \cref{eq:asycomp}, in order to highlight the similarities with the computations leading to \cref{eq:stimashi} above. \begin{proof}[Proof of \cref{eq:asycomp}] We directly assume, for simplicity, that, as $t \to +\infty$,
+Notably, it is by far computationally easier and does not require asymptotic flatness at all. \begin{remark} In the proof of \cref{eq:iso-penrose} we just have to assume the existence of a proper weak IMCF's.
+The issue of the existence of such weak IMCF's is a very interesting topic \emph{per se}, related to some deep metric properties of the underlying manifold, see \cite{kotschwar_localgradientestimatesharmonic_2009, mari_flowlaplaceapproximationnew_2022}. \end{remark} We provide a (sketch of) the proof of the first asymptotic estimate appearing in \cref{eq:asycomp} highlight the relation with the computations leading to \cref{eq:stimashi} above. \begin{proof}[Proof of \cref{eq:asycomp}] We directly assume, for simplicity, that, as $t \to +\infty$,